Coverage and Spectral Efficiency of NOMA-Enabled LEO Satellite Networks with Ordering Schemes: Introduction

 \subsection{Motivations}

-We have noticed several research gaps in NOMA-enabled LEO multi-satellite networks. \begin{itemize} \item First, previous studies of satellite NOMA transmissions typically considered a two-user scenario comprising a near-user and a far-user.
+We have noticed several research gaps in NOMA-enabled LEO multi-satellite networks. \begin{itemize} \item First, previous studies of satellite NOMA transmissions \cite{li2024performance,yang2025performance} typically considered a two-user scenario comprising a near-user and a far-user.
 However, as the number of users requiring satellite services continues to grow, the impact of the NOMA mechanism with multiple users on system performance remains unknown. \item Second, when applying NOMA, previous works assumed that there is only one satellite, i.e., the serving satellite, thereby neglecting the influence of inter-satellite interference.
 Furthermore, the impacts of other system parameters, such as practical SIC effects, main-lobe and side-lobe gains, number of satellites, and their altitude, have not been explored. \item Third, it also remains uncertain whether a channel-dependent ordering scheme should still be employed or if a distance-dependent ordering scheme might be more appropriate for simplicity, given that the multi-path fading components are relatively weaker than the direct propagation paths. \item Fourth, the implementation of user fairness through various PA schemes requires investigation. \end{itemize}

-Motivated by the above observations, in this paper we aim to investigate from a system-level perspective to evaluate the potential of NOMA to improve the performance of satellite communication networks.
-It is also essential to rigorously quantify the extent of performance improvement and systematically examine the influence of various parameters on overall system performance.
-Particularly, this paper applies stochastic geometry to investigate a large-scale LEO multi-satellite downlink NOMA network which incorporates both intra-satellite and inter-satellite interference.
-We also study the coverage and sum SE performance of NOMA UTs in terms of mean signal power (MSP)-based ordering, which is tantamount to distance-based ordering, and instantaneous signal-to-inter-satellite-interference-plus-noise ratio (ISINR)-based ordering.
+Motivated by the above observations, this paper aims to investigate the potential of NOMA from a system-level perspective to improve the performance of satellite communication networks.
+It is also essential to rigorously quantify the extent of performance improvement and systematically examine the influence of various parameters.
+In particular, stochastic geometry is applied to investigate a large-scale LEO multi-satellite downlink NOMA network that incorporates both intra- and inter-satellite interference.
+We also study the coverage and sum SE of NOMA UTs in terms of mean signal power (MSP) ordering, which is tantamount to distance-based ordering, and instantaneous signal-to-inter-satellite-interference-plus-noise ratio (ISINR) ordering.